attack68/rateslib/docs/source/d_periods.rst

 The following *Periods* are provided, click on the links for a full description of each *Period* type:

-.. inheritance-diagram:: rateslib.periods.FixedPeriod rateslib.periods.FloatPeriod rateslib.periods.IndexFixedPeriod rateslib.periods.Cashflow rateslib.periods.IndexCashflow
+.. inheritance-diagram:: rateslib.periods.FixedPeriod rateslib.periods.FloatPeriod rateslib.periods.IndexFixedPeriod rateslib.periods.Cashflow rateslib.periods.IndexCashflow rateslib.periods.NonDeliverableCashflow
    :private-bases:
    :parts: 1